 Eric Hoaken’s litigation practice is primarily focused on class proceedings but also includes health law matters and complex commercial litigation such as shareholders’ disputes, directors’ and officers’ liability issues and contractual disputes.
 In class proceedings matters, he has appeared in Ontario, Saskatchewan and British Columbia courts on behalf of parties to securities, price fixing, consumer services, tax, pension and product liability actions.
 He has published on a variety of subjects relating to class actions and is an Adjunct Professor at Western University in London, Ontario where he teaches the Class Actions course.
 He has appeared in all levels of court on a wide variety of complex commercial litigation cases and before a broad array of administrative tribunals in health, energy and securities-related proceedings.
 He is a Fellow of the International Academy of Trial Lawyers and has been recognized as a “Litigation Star” for Class Actions and Litigation by Benchmark Canada and by The Best Lawyers in Canada for Class Actions.
 He frequently lectures and teaches on a variety of litigation and advocacy-related topics.
 He was called to the Ontario Bar in 1994.

-Rocco DiPucchio, called to the Ontario Bar in 1996; Member of the Ontario Bar Association and the Metropolitan Toronto Lawyers’ Association.
-Current Director of The Advocates’ Society.
+Rocco DiPucchio, called to the Ontario Bar in 1996; Director of The Advocates’ Society.
 Has practised exclusively in the area of civil litigation at the trial and appellate levels, with particular specialties in corporate and commercial litigation, defamation, professional liability, securities matters, shareholder disputes, administrative law, and employment litigation.
 He has acted as counsel before all levels of court, up to and including the Supreme Court of Canada, and also has substantial experience in mediation and arbitration matters, including having acted for various automobile dealerships in proceedings under the National Automobile Dealer Arbitration Program and having conducted lengthy arbitrations in a construction dispute in the Maritimes.
 He obtained a Bachelor of Laws from Osgoode Hall Law School in 1994 where he was the Gold Medallist, and completed a judicial clerkship with the Chief Justice of the Superior Court of Justice in Ontario in 1996 prior to entering private practice.
 In November 2010, Rocco was named by Lexpert® magazine as one of the “Leading Lawyers in Canada under 40”.

 M. Paul Michell, called to the Ontario Bar in 1997.
 Practice focuses on commercial arbitration and litigation, cross-border litigation, oppression and shareholders’ actions, defamation, employment, appeals and judicial review.
 Has appeared in the Ontario and Federal courts, the Supreme Court of Canada, and a variety of administrative and arbitration tribunals.
 Law clerk to Mr. Justice Charles Gonthier of the Supreme Court of Canada.
 Adjunct Professor, Faculty of Law, University of Toronto, teaching international commercial arbitration and public international law.
 Fellow of the Chartered Institute of Arbitrators.
 Author of more than 25 articles in legal journals, including articles cited by the Supreme Court of Canada and the High Court of Australia.
-Named a “Local Litigation Star” by Benchmark Canada for arbitration and general commercial litigation (2014) and “Consistently Recommended” for Litigation – Corporate Commercial by Lexpert® (2013).
+Ranked by Benchmark Canada, Chambers Canada, and Who’s Who Legal: Canada for arbitration and commercial litigation and “Consistently Recommended” for Litigation – Corporate Commercial by Lexpert®.
 Listed as “up and coming” Ontario dispute resolution lawyer in Chambers Global in 2009 and 2010.
 Named a “Top 40 Lawyer Under 40” by Lexpert® in 2006.

 Shaun Laubman was called to the Ontario Bar in 2005 and the New York State and Federal Bars in 2006.
 He has a broad-based commercial litigation practice and has acted for clients in trials, appeals, applications and administrative proceedings.
 His litigation practice includes shareholder and partner disputes, securities litigation, insolvency proceedings, franchise law, directors’ and officers’ liability, and employment matters.
 Shaun clerked for the judges of the Ontario Court of Appeal following graduation from the University of Toronto Faculty of Law, where he was the valedictorian of his graduating class.